DRONES UNDER £100

 The Syma X5SC is one of our favourite budget drones and even though we have a full review here we simply had to include it in our drones for under 100 list.
 Rocking in at a low cost it is hard to not place the Syma at the top of the pile when it comes to budget drones.

 Coming fully equipped with a HD camera that can take video and stills, this 6 axis drone is a great starter drone for beginners.
 If you are a hardcore photographer or videographer then this quadcopter might not be for you however as there is no way of displaying what you are filming from the ground.

 Where the Syma really excels is in its robust design and the protection offered to the propellers in the event of a crash – which is highly likely with this drone.
 That doesn’t mean it is hard to fly – rather you are likely to get caught out when you are performing a range of stunts with this fun loving drone.

-The PowerLead Pquad drone is not widely available but we took a punt on this model and found it to be a really good option for a sub £40 drone – meaning it easily makes our sub £100 drone list.
+The PowerLead Pquad drone is not widely available but we took a punt on this model and found it to be a really good option for a low cost drone – meaning it easily makes our sub £100 drone list.
 Made by PowerLead-UK the Pquad RC Quadcopter is a nice looking piece of kit that actually backs up its looks with really good flight control.

-If you want a decent camera then the £38 model comes equipped with a 2MP HD camera – but if this is less important to you there is also a 0.3PM version available for £33.
+If you want a decent camera then this model comes equipped with a 2MP HD camera – but if this is less important to you there is also a 0.3PM version available at a lower price.
 It’s hardly worth bothering with the lower resolution drone in our opinion but if you really don’t need a camera of any decent quality then it is good to have some level of customisation of your drone.